karanvs1/Image-classification-from-videos/README.md

 comments and documentation of the code inside the file, this file can be executed using the following
 command:

-python3 v i d e o t o f r a m e s. py−p<path t o t h e f o l d e r c o n t a i n i n g t h e v i d e o s>
+python3 v i d e o t o f r a m e s. py−p<path to the folder containing the videos>
 Alternatively if the folder containing the video is in the same directory as this file is then the following command can be used to execute this file: